temporalio/edu-errstrat-typescript-code/exercises/handling-errors/README.md

 1. Edit the `activities.ts` file.
 2. Import `ApplicationFailure` from `@temporalio/common`.
-3. In the `sendBill` Activity, notice how we throw an error on line 38.
+3. In the `sendBill` Activity, notice how we throw an error if there is a charge that is negative.
 If the charged amount is a negative amount, we throw an Application Failure.
 The Application Failure includes a message as well as a details array with a list of details pertaining to the failure.
 Since we want our custom error data to be serialized and transmitted over the network, we must set our custom data in the `details` field.
-4. Go to line 61, the `validateCreditCard` Activity.
+4. Go to the `validateCreditCard` Activity.
 We want to throw an error if the entered credit card number does not have 16 digits.
-Replace the logged error on line 73 with your own `ApplicationFailure`, following the pattern you saw in step 3.
+Replace the logged error with your own `ApplicationFailure`, following the pattern you saw in step 3.

 ## Part B: Throw the Activity Failures in Your Workflow